 Carolann Tebbetts didn’t think she was at high risk for cervical cancer or the human papillomavirus (HPV), the sexually transmitted infection that can lead to the disease.

-“I'm an upper-middle class woman who's been married to the same partner for 30-plus years," Carolann, a 52-year-old artist and art teacher says.
-"I don't have any of the demographic background that would normally be a flag for cervical cancer.”
+“I'm an upper-middle class woman who's been married to the same partner for 30-plus years," Carolann, a 52-year-old artist and art teacher, says.
+"I [didn't think I had] any of the demographic background that would normally be a flag for cervical cancer.”